business-science/timetk/README.md

 3.  **coercion functions**: `sw_tbl`, `sw_ts`, `sw_xts`, `sw_zoo`, and `sw_zooreg` coerce time-based tibbles `tbl` to and from each of the main time-series data types `xts`, `zoo`, `zooreg`, `ts`, maintaining the time-based index.

 4.  **index function**: `sw_index` returns the time series index of time series objects, models, and `forecast` objects.
-The argument `sweep_idx` can be used to return a special attribute for regularized `ts` objects that returns a non-regularized date / date-time index if present.
+The argument `.sweep_idx` can be used to return a special sweep "index" attribute for regularized `ts` objects that returns a non-regularized date / date-time index if present.

 Making forecasts in the tidyverse
 ---------------------------------